udacity/CarND-Semantic-Segmentation/README.md

+# Deprecated Repository
+This repository is deprecated.
+Currently enrolled learners, if any, can:
+- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
+- [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) if (learners are) blocked due to other reasons.

 # Semantic Segmentation
 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).